piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 # AzureDevOps-Zero-to-Hero with real-time projects

-Welcome to our comprehensive course on Azure DevOps, where we'll dive deep into practical projects that will help you master Azure DevOps and bolster your DevOps skills.
+Welcome to our comprehensive course on Azure DevOps, where we'll dive deep into concepts, demos, and real-time projects to help you master Azure DevOps and bolster your DevOps skills.
 **This playlist will be published on my YouTube channel, and it is free for anyone to use and follow along.**

-### Day 0: Introduction to the course
-- What topics will be included in the playlist
-- Important dates and timelines
-- Useful resources
-- Pre-requisites and requirements

 ### Day 1: Introduction to Azure DevOps and Basic Concepts 🌟